HyperEye/wiiu-screenshot-uploader/README.md

  -- Configuration --
  ===================

-This application should be hosted on a web server and accessible to your Wii U either on a LAN or at a remote address.
-This application allows a user to upload files to you server or drive.
+This application should be hosted on a web server and made accessible to your Wii U either on a LAN or at a remote address.
+This application allows a user to upload files to your server or drive.
 You should consider whether or not you are comfortable with anonymous users uploading files before you make the application publicly accessible.
 I recommend that you host this application using https and that you protect access to it with credentials.
 The application